 It is simply a filtering process to reduce the incidence of some very common forms of network 'attack'.
 The outbound email (SMTP) filtering is intended to reduce the impact that virus-compromised computers sending spam are able to have on other Internet users (and on you, due to load on your computer and your Internet connection).

-The Network Firewall is designed to have zero impact for the majority of Internode customers (other than helping to increase security and stamp out some computer viruses and email spam).
+The Network Firewall is designed to have zero impact for most Internode customers (other than increasing security and stamping out some computer viruses and spam).

 Not at this time, see above.